moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A string indicating the version of the streaming format to which this catalog applies.
 The structure of the version string is defined by the streaming format.

 ### Tracks {#tracks}
 An array of track objects {{trackobject}}.
+If the tracks field is present then the catalog field MUST NOT be present.

+### Catalogs {#catalogs}
+An array of catalog objects {{catalogobject}}.
+If the catalogs field is present then the tracks field MUST NOT be present.

+### Catalog object {#catalogobject}
+A catalog object is a collection of fields whose location is specified as 'RC', 'TC' or 'RTC' in Table 1.

 ### Tracks object {#trackobject}
-A track object is a collection of fields whose location is specified as 'RT' in Table 1.
+A track object is a collection of fields whose location is specified as 'RT', 'TC' or 'RTC' in Table 1.

 ### Parent sequence number {#parentsequencenumber}
 A number specifying the moq-transport object number from which this catalog represents a delta update.
 See {{deltaupdate}} for additional details.
 Absence of this parent sequence number indicates that this catalog is independent and completely describes the content available in the broadcast.

 ### Track namespace {#tracknamespace}
 The name space under which the track name is defined.
 See section 2.3 of {{MoQTransport}}.
 The track namespace is required to be specified for each track object.
-If the track namespace is declared in the root of the JSON document, then its value is inherited by all tracks and it does not need to be re-declared within each track object.
-A namespace declared in a track object overwrites any inherited name space.
+If the track namespace is declared in the root of the JSON document, then its value is inherited by all tracks and catalogs and it does not need to be re-declared within each track or catalog object.
+A namespace declared in a track object or catalog object overwrites any inherited name space.

 ### Track name {#trackname}
 A string defining the name of the track.
 See section 2.3 of {{MoQTransport}}